alemart/surgescript/docs/reference/object.md

 `__timespent`: number, read-only.

-The approximate time spent in the current state (in seconds).
+The average time spent in the current state (measured in seconds).

 #### __file